Tell me about… Trooping the Colour

 Events begin at approximately 10.00am, with bands and soldiers marching (or riding) down the Mall, followed by senior members of the Royal Family in carriages, heading down to Horse Guards Parade.

 Crowds lining the route and in St. James’s Park listen to music performed by the bands, relishing in the chance to see their Monarch and Royal Family.
-Early on in her reign, The Queen moved the celebration from Thursday to allow the public to enjoy the day, too.
+Early on in her reign, the late Queen moved the celebration from Thursday to allow the public to enjoy the day, too.

 Her Majesty arrives on the parade ground as the clock strikes 11, where she takes the royal salute.